 I pray that you, being rooted and established in love, may have power, together with all the Lord’s holy people, to grasp how wide and long and high and deep is the love of Christ, and to know this love that surpasses knowledge—that you may be filled to the measure of all the fullness of God.
 (Ephesians 3:17b-19 NIV)

 My earliest memory is a scene in the kitchen.
 From my seat in the baby’s high chair, I see Mommy washing dishes.
 Daddy comes into the room demanding that she serve him a bowl of “wife-dipped” ice cream.
 I’m not old enough to understand why the tone of his voice disturbs me nor why Mommy gets upset.
 What I do remember—and rather vividly—is a ball of ice cream flying across the room, thrust from her spoon toward my father.

 Although loud fighting was not common in my childhood home, their quarrel that day became permanently etched in my psyche.
 Sixty-plus years later, I still tense up in when I witness people argue loudly with each other.
 I want to intervene.
 I want to bring peace.
-And I feel completely incapable of making a difference, because at some level I’m still the two-year-old surprised by the scoop of ice cream flying across the room.
+And at the same time, I feel completely incapable of making a difference because deep inside I’m still that two-year-old surprised by the scoop of ice cream flying across the room.

 The next life-changing event that I remember occurred four years later.
 At six years old, a child’s brain develops an ability to understand her environment and reason out what’s good, what’s bad, and what should be but is not.
 At six years old, I came to a devastating conclusion: My daddy was not the warm, friendly, understanding, compassionate listener that I needed him to be.
 Whatever triggered this realization is lost in the past, but I remember grieving deeply and making the decision, which held for the rest of my life, that I would never again call him “Daddy”.
 The name didn’t fit.
 “Dad” was more acceptable.
 It felt less intimate.
 It acknowledged his fatherhood while representing the sad lack of father-daughter closeness.

 My dad was basically a good father.
-His flaws only tell part of the story.
+His flaws tell only part of the story.
 He loved his wife and children dearly, and I knew it.
 He was not abusive.
 He made it a priority to attend my school events.
 He figured out ways for the family to have fun together, including awesome vacations, despite being poor.
 He taught us how to have a balanced life.
 And most importantly, with my mother he introduced me to Christ and taught me to pray.

 The problem was: I had discovered that my father was not The Father.